fatiando/2023-kegs/extended-abstract/README.md

-This simple but powerful library is currently being used by other projects in the scientific Python stack, like SciPy (Virtanen et al., 2020), scikit-image (van der Walt et al., 2014), MetPy (May et al., 2016) and icepack (Shapero et al., 2020), among others.
+This simple but powerful library is currently being used by other projects in the scientific Python stack, like SciPy (Virtanen et al., 2020), scikit-image (van der Walt et al., 2014), MetPy (May et al., 2016) and icepack (Shapero et al., 2020), amongst others.

 ### Ensaio

 Lastly, we introduce Ensaio, a small library that hosts open licensed datasets that are useful for running examples and tutorials, for teaching, and for probing our codes.
-It uses Pooch under the hood to download and cache those datasets locally so its codebase ends up being very slim.
+It uses Pooch under the hood to download and cache those datasets locally, so its codebase ends up being very slim.

 ## Example: Gravity data over South Africa